rhel-labs/learn-katacoda/sql-server-crypto-policy/step6.md

 `CREATE DATABASE ENCRYPTION KEY WITH ALGORITHM = AES_256 ENCRYPTION BY SERVER CERTIFICATE MyServerCert`{{execute T1}}
 `GO`{{execute T1}}

-> **NOTE:** It is recommended practice to backup the master key as soon as it is created, and store the backup in a secure, off-site location.
-To backup the master key, use the *BACKUP MASTER KEY* statement in SQL Server.

 Turn ON database encryption
 `ALTER DATABASE TestDB SET ENCRYPTION ON`{{execute T1}}
 `GO`{{execute T1}}